Anslo Garrick Conclusion

-"Anslo Garrick Conclusion" is the tenth episode of the first season of the American crime drama The Blacklist.
+"Anslo Garrick Conclusion", or "Anslo Garrick Part Two", is the tenth episode of the first season of the American crime drama The Blacklist and a direct continuation of "Anslo Garrick".
 The episode premiered in the United States on NBC on December 2, 2013.

 Plot

 Elizabeth infiltrates the blacksite and with Aram disarms the signal jammers so as to call in backup, but they are captured by Garrick.
 In an effort to save Elizabeth, Red threatens Ressler with a gun into giving up the password, and surrenders to Garrick.
 Elizabeth escapes captivity during the getaway, and utilizing a contact Reddington named prior to her escape, a woman named "Mr. Kaplan" (Susan Blommaert), Elizabeth learns of an unidentified party providing surveillance on everyone in the task force.
 A discovery made by Aram leads Elizabeth to the surveillance team stationed in the building across the street from her place.
 While in captivity, Red resists torture and is evasive with talking to a former colleague (special guest star Alan Alda), who hired Garrick to capture him.
 Red later manages to kill Garrick with a pair of surgical scissors and escapes before an FBI rescue team led by Elizabeth enters the scene.
 A hospitalized Ressler is visited by a former fiancee he alluded to in the previous episode, Audrey Bidwell; Reddington is wanted for capture by the task force.
 Red makes another phone call to Elizabeth stating that he will be there for her when needed.
 Liz asks Red if he is her real father, but Red denies it, and gives her another warning about Tom before disappearing.